 |9.||Fujifilm X-E3||Y||stereo / mono||Y||-||micro||2.0||Y||-||Y|

 |10.||Fujifilm X-T20||Y||stereo / mono||Y||-||micro||2.0||Y||-||-|

 It is notable that the X-A5 has a microphone port, which is missing on the X-U Typ 113.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-The X-U Typ 113 is a recent model that features in the current product line-up of Leica.
-In contrast, the X-A5 has been discontinued (but it can be found pre-owned on eBay).
-There has not been a direct replacement model for the X-A5 from Fujifilm.
+Both the X-A5 and the X-U Typ 113 have been discontinued, but can regularly be found used on ebay.
+Neither of the two has a direct successor, so they represent the end of the respective camera lines from Fujifilm and Leica.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Leica websites.

 So what is the bottom line?
 Which of the two cameras – the Fujifilm X-A5 or the Leica X-U Typ 113 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Fujifilm X-A5:

 - More detail: Offers more megapixels (24 vs 16.1MP) with a 22% higher linear resolution.